fodela/Learning_React/lessons.md

 ## Deleting specific components

 - Get the index or key of the component you want to delete
 - Create a copy of the list in which the component is -- so as not to modify the original list directly.
-Is a good practice to prevent unforseen complications.
+Is a good practice to prevent unforeseen complications.
 - Splice off that component out of the list
 - Update the state